Chinese influence surges at UN, as US warns of ‘concerted push’ to advance agenda

 “China uses ICAO – as it did with WHO – to block Taiwanese participation and priorities,” Schaefer said.
 “China has used the ITU to legitimize its Belt and Road Initiative (BRI) and advance its Internet goals….It is very clear China has a plan and they are targeting individual organizations to realize it.”

-Schaefer went on to say that China has not used its relationship with developing countries to great effect, and has not been shy in using financial and political pressure to get support from reluctant states.
+Schaefer went on to say that China has used its relationship with developing countries to great effect, and has not been shy in using financial and political pressure to get support from reluctant states.

 “Unlike Western nationals, whose governments largely respect the independence of UN officials, China expects and receives overt support for Chinese policies from their nationals,” he said, pointing to the arrest of former Interpol President Meng Hongwei as an example of what happens to those who defy Beijing.